plottertools/hatched/README.md

   -x, --invert                    Invert the image (and levels) before
                                   applying thresholds.
   -c, --circular                  Use circular instead of diagonal hatches.
-  -d, --show-plot                 Display the contours and resulting pattern
+  -a, --angle                     Angle for diagonal hatches (in degrees) -d, --show-plot                 Display the contours and resulting pattern
                                   using matplotlib.
   -l, --layer LAYER               Target layer or 'new'.